Supervisors & Clients

-James' sophisticated polling in pivotal countries around the world, coupled with his deeply analytic assessment of the findings, repeatedly provided enormously helpful insights into how people think about human rights and how best to engage them in the human rights cause.
-James also was the founder and editor of the leading on-line forum for the human rights movement to evaluate and improve its work, which became a go-to source to learn about creative new approaches to human rights and to discuss the movement's future.
+James' sophisticated polling in pivotal countries worldwide, coupled with his deeply analytic assessment of the findings, repeatedly provided enormously helpful insights into how people think about human rights and how best to engage them in the human rights cause.
+James also was the founder and editor of the leading online forum for the human rights movement to evaluate and improve its work, which became a go-to source to learn about creative new approaches to human rights and to discuss the movement's future.

 Patti Engel, RN

 James is our 'go to' for social research.
 He possesses strong skills in the development methodology, statistics the pragmatic knowledge to implement social research projects in a thoughtful but efficient way.

 General Manager, Life for a Child Program, Australia.
 Adjunct Professor, University of Sydney

 James has provided valuable support to the Life for a Child Program.
 He was instrumental in building the connections that led the Program to start in Mexico, and he has visited a number of countries to monitor and evaluate the work.
 These include some less-traveled countries in Central Asia.
 These visits require rapid adaptation to numerous very different medical and social situations, as well as diplomacy, insight, background knowledge, and warmth.
 He conducted these visits with great skill.
 Furthermore, he has also established research connections in the USA, Canada, and India which have resulted in various peer-reviewed publications that contribute to the knowledge of diabetes care of young people in less-resourced settings.